-22 The rediscovery of Lacan by Althusser is inseparable from the usefulness which Lacan's theory of subject formation as misrecognition had for the revision of a Marxist concept of ideology as false consciousness and its redescription as a form of subject positioning.
+22 The "rediscovery" of Lacan by Althusser is inseparable from the usefulness which Lacan's theory of subject formation as misrecognition had for the revision of a Marxist concept of ideology as false consciousness and its redescription as a form of subject positioning.
 This revision provided the ideal answer to the vexing question why the working-class, the "revolutionary subject," ignored the New Left's analysis and refused to revolt against capitalism.
 By drawing on Lacan and locating the ideological effect already in the formation of subjectivity, cultural radicalism can provide an explanation why the subject freely accepts his subjection and can, in fact, argue, that it is exactly the illusion of autonomy which explains the efficacy of the ideological effect.
 There is no need of manipulation on the side of the system, because the subject, acting in the illusion that he is a self-conscious being and hence a free, autonomous agent, voluntarily accepts his own subjection.
 Thus, the "class struggle against bourgeois ideology could never take hold because there would be no possibility of the subject recognizing and resisting the hold of ideology over him" (Allen 13).
-Obviously, this theory is tailor-made for the needs of the critical intelligentsia,
+Obviously, this theory is tailor-made for the needs of a critical intelligentsia on the Left, for the only revolutionary practice that remains is that of "critical theory," which is to lead the fight against what Althusser calls the empiricist conception of knowledge.